After endless days, weeks and months of planning your event has finally happened.

 Once you create and send your survey, you can’t forget the final step: actually reading those responses!

-This part is pretty self-explanatory, but still needs to be mentioned.
-A survey is pointless if you don’t choose to listen and learn from the feedback.
+It goes without saying; a survey is pointless if you don’t choose to listen and learn from the feedback.

-When doing so, remember the following:
+When doing so, remember these two points:

 Take a look at the open-ended questions, and seek any relevant feedback.
 You could discover suggestions that are easy to tweak for your next event, elevating it to the next level.
 A guest may also suggest an amazing speaker for next time.